HerQ04/Melytanulas/README.md

 Implement and train diffusion models, such as DDPM (Denoising Diffusion Probabilistic Model) for generating realistic images.
 Evaluate the capabilities of the models on two different datasets (CelebA and Flowers102).

-## functions of the files:
+## functions of the files / Trainging and evaluating the modell:
-caleb_a.ipynb: downloading and preparing the caleb_a dataset for training (Pytorch dataset)
+caleb_a.ipynb: Downloading and preparing the caleb_a dataset for training (Pytorch dataset)

-flowers102.ipynb: downloading and preparing the flowers102 dataset for training (Pytorch dataset)
+flowers102.ipynb: Downloading and preparing the flowers102 dataset for training (Pytorch dataset)

+training.ipynb: Loading the previously downloaded dataset and training the modell.
+Saving the generated pictures for testing along with the best performing modell weights into the results folder

+test.ipynb: Testing the generated images in the results folder

 ## building + running
 >docker build -t "homework" .